-I know salads can feel out of place at this time of year but to me it’s more a matter of picking the right seasonal ingredients and they can then still be just what you need.
-A beet salad, for instance, feels much more at home this time of year I think and particularly when you add in things like persimmon and fennel as I have here.
+I know, salads can feel out of place at this time of year.
+But to me, it’s more a matter of picking the right seasonal ingredients and they can then still be just what you need.
+A beet salad, for instance, feels much more at home this time of year.
+Particularly when you add in things like persimmon and fennel, as I have here.
 Top it off with a delicious, creamy goat’s cheese dressing and you have a perfect winter salad.

 This winter beet salad is incredibly easy to prepare with only 5 ingredients in the salad and the same in the dressing.
 I think roast beets (or the full name beetroot as I we’d say in the UK) are much better flavor-wise for this salad.
 I appreciate that means a little more work than say buying ready-cooked beets, but you can still make it easy by roasting a day or two ahead of time and keep them refrigerated.
 Just add them in the oven when you are cooking something else.
 When you’re ready to eat, you just slice a few things, toast the hazelnuts and whisk together the dressing and that’s it.

 Whenever you choose to serve it, this is one delicious salad.
 It’s got so many textures and flavors for so few ingredients – the crunch of the salad leaves and fennel, the soft sweet persimmon, the earthy roast beetroot and the creamy rich goat’s cheese dressing with a slight sweetness from honey.
 It’s a wonderful bowl of tasty goodness that certainly helps balance out the Christmas cookies.
 In fact so much so, I’m craving more of this winter beet salad for lunch today.